Pan Pac Forest Products Ltd: Mill

 The mill was built in Hawke's Bay, rather than closer to Kaingaroa Forest, partly because it was expected that Hawke's Bay forests could later supply wood.
 Another factor was that Napier's port was the closest one to Kaingaroa Forest, being nearer than the Port of Tauranga.
 Whirinaki was selected as the site because it had the Esk River for a large water source.
 Construction began in 1971 and was completed 18 months later in March 1973 at a cost of $12 million.
 It was officially opened by Prime Minister Norman Kirk in June that year.
 The pulp mill had a capacity of 400 air dried tonnes (ADT) per day.

 Stage 2 development was undertaken 1974–1976 at a further cost of $12 million.
 It included a chip screening system, a new chipper and conveying, four refiners, dewatering machines, another flash drier and slab press, two bale presses and a wrapping system.
 This lifted production to 600–700 ADT per day.

-In the early 1980s, market forces necessitated a change in product, and between 1981–1982 the mill was converted from mechanical pulp to thermo-mechanical pulp for a budget of $30 million.
+In the early 1980s, market forces necessitated a change in product, and between 1981 and 1982 the mill was converted from mechanical pulp to thermo-mechanical pulp for a budget of $30 million.
 Five refiners were added, three chip pre-heaters and two chip washes.
 The initial refiners were converted to 'secondaries'.

 A 36 MWth boiler was installed in 2002 and a new chipmill was built in 2009.

 Today the pulpmill and sawmill are supported on-site by a chipmill, two boilers and a cogeneration plant.